apache/seatunnel/README.md

 - Transform supported [check out](docs/en/transform-v2)

-### Here's a list of our connectors with their health status.[connector status](docs/en/Connector-v2-release-state.md)
+### Here's a list of our connectors with their health status.[Connector status](docs/en/Connector-v2-release-state.md)

-## Apache SeaTunnel Web Project

-SeaTunnel Web is a web project that provides visual management of jobs, scheduling, running and monitoring capabilities.
-It is developed based on the SeaTunnel Connector API and the SeaTunnel Zeta Engine.
-It is a web project that can be deployed independently.
-It is also a sub-project of SeaTunnel.
-For more information, please refer to [SeaTunnel Web](https://github.com/apache/seatunnel-web)

 ## Downloads